Last updated on 2026-03-27

 Program overview

-Seneca's Human Resources Management (HRM) program offers a comprehensive background in the essential functions of human resources from both theoretical and practical perspectives.
-This program is designed to address the increasing demand for qualified HR professionals in Canada, particularly in light of a changing workforce characterized by an aging population and a growing number of retirements.
-The program emphasizes applied, relevant, and current learning, providing students with opportunities to interact directly with industry professionals and learn from experienced faculty.
-With a focus on developing critical skills, this graduate certificate program prepares students for a successful career in human resources.
+Seneca's Human Resources Management (HRM) program offers a comprehensive background in the functions of HR from both theoretical and practical perspectives.
+This program is designed to equip students with the necessary skills to navigate the evolving workforce landscape, which includes an aging population and a challenging economic environment.
+With a focus on applied learning, students will have opportunities to interact directly with industry professionals and learn from qualified faculty.
+The program aims to prepare graduates for the increasing demand for qualified Human Resources professionals in Canada.

 Program structure

-The Human Resources Management program at Seneca is structured to provide a robust educational experience over a duration of 2 semesters (8 months).
-The program is offered in a hybrid delivery format, combining online coursework with in-person learning requirements.
-Key features of the program structure include:
+The Human Resources Management program is structured to provide a robust educational experience over a duration of 2 semesters (8 months).
+Students can choose from the following options:

-- Optional work term providing hands-on experience in the field.
+- Optional work term to gain hands-on experience in the field

 Featured Experiences

-The Human Resources Management program offers several unique features that enhance the learning experience:
+The Human Resources Management program includes several unique features that enhance the learning experience:

-- Optional work term that allows students to gain valuable hands-on experience in a real-world setting.
+- Optional work term providing valuable hands-on experience in the HR field

-- Career workshops and one-on-one coaching to prepare students for the job market.
+- Career support through workshops and coaching to prepare for the work term

 Career Options